Nick Marchant luthier with tuning fork

 unfretted — I made a fretless guitar in 1987 — no-one seemed remotely interested!

-FreeGuitarTuition.com — The place to go for online guitar lessons.
+FreeGuitarTuition.com — The place to go for free online guitar lessons.

 [ Guitar Tricks ]